mariamsamaha/nourish/README.md

 ## 📄 License

-This project is part of a mobile development course at [University Name].
+This project is part of a mobile development course at Zewail city of science and technology .

 **Version:** 1.0.0
 **Last Updated:** 2025-12-06